betterlockscreen/betterlockscreen/README.md

 ## License

-Betterlockscreen is under [MIT](https://github.com/pavanjadhaw/betterlockscreen/blob/master/LICENSE) license.
+multilockscreen is under [MIT](https://github.com/jeffmhubbard/multilockscreen/blob/multi-monitor/LICENSE) license.

 ## Feel free to use and distribute